konveyor/tackle2-hub/docs/bucket.md

 ### Content ###
 The Bucket itself has a _virtual_ content subresource that provides GET/PUT/DELETE operations.
-For example: a route of `/buckets/1/this/that/thing`, `this/that/thing` is the path to the `thing` subresource (file) within the bucket.

-**GET** returns `thing` as an octet-stream. when `thing` is a directory, it is packaged as a tarball and the `X-Directory=Expand` header set.
-Bucket (content) may be inspected using a Web Browser.
-A **GET** on a Bucket route with Accept=text/html returns a directory index.
+**GET** returns the file at the specified path as an octet-stream.
+When the path references a directory, it is packaged as a tarball and the `X-Directory=Expand` header set.
+A GET with an Accept=text/html header behaves like a static file website.

-**PUT** stores `thing` in the bucket.
-Intermediate directories are automatically created.
-When `thing` is a directory, the client must package it as a tarball and set the `X-Directory=Expand` header.
+**PUT** stores the uploaded file in the bucket at the specified path.
+The intermediate directories are automatically created.
+When the file _isA_ directory, the client must upload a tarball and set the `X-Directory=Expand` header.
 The body must be a miltipart form with a field named `file`.

 **DELETE** deletes `thing` (but not intermediate directories).